Trumbull, Connecticut: Continuing education

 Trumbull provides adult education in a variety of subjects at Trumbull High School, typically in the early evening.

 Emergency services

-Emergency Medical Services
+Emergency medical services

 Trumbull EMS is a combined volunteer/paid organization founded in 1976.
-Trumbull EMS Headquarters is at 250 Middlebrooks Avenue.
+Trumbull EMS headquarters is at 250 Middlebrooks Avenue.
 Today, the organization is a town operated entity, operating as a "third service" with paid staff being town employees.
 Trumbull EMS is part of the Sponsor Council Hospitals of Greater Bridgeport region.
-Their fleet of vehicles includes three Chevrolet Type III ambulances, two Mercedes Benz Sprinter Type II ambulances, two Chevy Tahoe paramedic fly-cars, and one Ford Police Interceptor Utility style command vehicle.
-EMT-B and EMT re-certification classes are regularly offered.
+Their fleet of vehicles includes three Chevrolet Type III ambulances (900, 901, and 902), two Sprinter Type II ambulances (one Mercedes Benz and one Ford) (903 and 904), two Chevy Tahoe paramedic fly-cars, one Ford Interceptor Deputy Chief vehicle, and one Chevy Tahoe Chief's vehicle.
+Trumbull EMs is regularly involved in community outreach and public events providing standby service at large event and education to local school.